Dropsource/monarch_commons/monarch_io_utils/README.md

 # monarch_io_utils

-Utilities for dart io and other dart sdk packages.
+Utilities for `dart:io`, other dart sdk packages and common Monarch types or utility functions.

-This package includes utils to use types and functions in `dart:io`.
-This package may also include utilities for other packages part of the dart sdk.

-Initially, this package doesn't have any package dependencies since all of its utilities use packages that are part of the dart sdk.
+The goals of this package are reusability and to keep its own dependencies to a minimum.
+Thus, try to add code that only needs the dart sdk, or very small dependencies.